-In town planning, as during the boom times in 18th century Dublin, a regularity of house fronts along a street, or around a square, was more important than the expression of individuality by the respective home owners.
-In fact, the often photographed, colorful "Doors of Dublin" would have been uniformly black in Georgian times.
+In town planning, as during the boom times in 18th century Dublin, a regularity of house fronts along a street, or around a square, was more important than the expression of individuality by the respective homeowners.
+The often photographed, colorful "Doors of Dublin" would have been uniformly black in Georgian times.
 As to building materials, the humble brick, or cut stone, was the basis.
 With red or tan bricks and almost white stonework, dominating—often given an overall lick of white paint.

 How to Spot Georgian Architecture

 The main characteristics of Georgian architecture are hard to pin down due to the variety of styles within the style.
-However, some hallmarks include:
+Some hallmarks include:

 - Most houses resemble a simple box, usually two rooms deep, with strictly symmetrical arrangements of all details;

 - A paneled front door (or pairs of doors in larger developments) would be centered, topped with a set of rectangular windows, and capped with a more or less elaborate crown, usually supported by decorative pilasters—the famous Doors of Dublin are in this style;